AdrianKuriata/lara-lol/README.md

 ```

 #### MATCH
-In progress ...
+Exists but not ended yet, just tommorow should be fully available.

 #### Spectator
-Spectator endpoint give you some information about if summoner is in game or give you featured games.
+Spectator endpoint give you some information about summoner if he is in game or give you featured games.
 You can take information with two specified functions.

 This function return for you featured games: